mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

-The auxiliary input data for the expanded signal model, i.e., spatial maps for static B0 field inhomogeneity $$\text{Δω}$$ and coil sensitivity $$c_{\gamma}$$, were derived from a separate fully sampled multi-echo (ME) Cartesian gradient echo reference scan of 1 mm in-plane resolution with 6 echoes, TE1 = 4ms,
+The auxiliary input data for the expanded signal model, i.e., spatial maps for static B0 field inhomogeneity $$\text{Δω}$$ and coil sensitivity $$c_{\gamma}$$, were derived from a separate fully sampled multi-echo (ME) Cartesian gradient echo reference scan of 1 mm in-plane resolution with 6 echoes, TE1 = 4 ms,
-$$\text{ΔTE}$$ = 1ms (Kasper et al., 2018), and slice geometry equivalent to the
+$$\text{ΔTE}$$ = 1 ms (Kasper et al., 2018), and slice geometry equivalent to
-spiral sequences.
+the spiral sequences.
 Image reconstruction proceeded as described above for this scan, albeit omitting the sensitivity and static B0 map terms.
 The latter was justified by the high bandwidth of the Cartesian spin-warp scans (1 kHz).

 Sensitivity maps were then computed from the first-echo image, normalizing single coil images by the root sum of squares over all channels, while the B0